Cross Community Reconciliation

-The CCE approach in Jersey City, part of the New York metropolitan region, is based on Cooperation Ireland’s 30-year history working with Protestant and Catholic youth and encouraging interaction, dialogue, and practical collaboration within Northern Ireland and between Northern Ireland and the Republic of Ireland.
+In partnership with Co-operation Ireland, Global Peace Foundation launched the Cross-Community Engagement (CCE) pilot program in Jersey City, New Jersey, in 2016.
+The CCE approach in Jersey City, part of the New York metropolitan region, was based on Cooperation Ireland’s thirty-year history of working with Protestant and Catholic communities.
 The project model was adapted to fit a diverse, urban U.S. context.

 Recent Activities